cocos/cocos-docs/en/shader/surface-shader.md

 ## Debug View

-When using the Surface Shader framework, the built-in Debug View feature will be available.
-By selecting the corresponding Debug mode in the interface, you can view the model, materials, lighting and other computational data on the same screen, so that you can quickly locate the problem when the rendering effect is abnormal.

-This feature is expected to be available in v3.6.
+Starting from v3.6, users may enable Debug View to print out data outputs for quick debugging.

 ## Advanced Usage

-1. add your own vs output and fs input: VS calculates and outputs the value in a Surface function after defining a new varying variable
-2. fs define a new varying variable and then get and use that value in a Surface function.
+1. Manual inserting vertex shader outputs and fragment shader inputs: with the new varying property introduced in the Surface Shader framework, vertex shader outputs and fragment shader inputs can be accessed in particular Surface Functions.
-3. You can even mix Surface Shader and Legacy Shader in different Shader main functions (but make sure the varying vertex data is the same in both phases).
+2. Surface Shader and legacy shader codes can be used in the same render loop as long as the varying vertex data are kept consistent between the two.

 ## Public function libraries